 The Insurance Practitioner Apprenticeship is Ireland’s first apprenticeship to award a level 8 honours degree – the BA (Hons) in Insurance Practice.

-The three-year, work-based training programme combines academics with on-the-job learning, allowing you to acquire both technical and soft skills.
-As an apprentice, you will be recruited into an insurance organisation, where you will learn the practical aspects of the job while studying towards your degree.
-All study is done online through IT Sligo and The Insurance Institute.
+The three-year, work-based training programme combines academics with on-the-job learning, allowing you to acquire both technical knowledge and soft skills.
+As an apprentice, you will work in an insurance organisation, where you will learn the practical aspects of the job while studying towards your degree.
+All study is done online through ATU Sligo, LIA and The Insurance Institute.

-Your employer will support you in your on-the-job learning, with regular one to one personal development sessions with your industry supervisor and mentor.
+Your employer will support you in your on-the-job learning, with regular one to one personal development sessions with your designated supervisor and mentor.

 Will I get paid?

 Yes.
 You will earn a full-time salary whilst you study for your degree.
 The degree portion of the programme is government-funded and your salary is paid by your employer in line with the industry entry-level rate.

 The programme is three years, broken down into nine semesters (three per year).
 It's important to remember this when you apply for your apprenticeship position as both you and your employer are committing to a three-year contract.

 What will I learn?

 - Key business skills such as communication, workplace collaboration, customer service, negotiation, innovation, creativity and critical thinking

 - Technical insurance knowledge, which you will obtain by completing professional insurance programmes, the Accredited Product Adviser (APA) and Certified Insurance Practitioner (CIP) or the Qualified Financial Advisor (QFA)